JeremyWurbs/autograd/README.md

-For an explicit training sample, refer to the [mnist_training.py](./scripts/mnist_training_deprecated.py) sample, which initializes a Wichi network with the same weights as a torch model, and then trains both side by side, showing that the Wichi autograd exactly matches PyTorch's autograd.
+For an explicit training sample, refer to the [mnist_training.py](./scripts/mnist_training_deprecated.py) sample, which initializes a Wichi network with the same weights as a Torch model, and then trains both side by side, asserting that the Wichi autograd exactly matches PyTorch's autograd.

 # Testing